BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    -Please do!
 I am learning just like you.
 If you want to contribute, please send pull requests to the dev branch.

 ##Change Log

+`1.5.0` - April 17, 2013

+- All Require.js configurations are now stored in one place (config.js) instead of three.
+This removes the pain of managing different desktop, mobile, and jasmine configurations.
+You can see the improved logic inside of `index.html`, `specRunner.html`, and the Grunt build.
+- The Jasmine Test Runner logic was simplified by removing `testInit.js` and all `shim` configuration settings for Jasmine.
+The Jasmine library is now being included directly before Require.js, which guarantees that it will be on the page before any specs are run.

 `1.4.0` - April 6, 2013